-129. The change of name does not affect any existing matters arising in relation to the establishment, which may be the subject of separate inspection or enforcement activity.
+122. The change of name does not affect any existing matters arising in relation to the establishment, which may be the subject of separate inspection or enforcement activity.

-FBO moving to different Premises
+FBO moving to Different Premises

-130. If an approved food business relocates to a different address the FBO will need to apply for a new approval at this new address.
-The approval procedures will be applied when assessing the food business at the new address for approval.
+123. If an approved food business relocates to a different address the FBO will need to apply for a new approval at this new address.
+The approval procedures, stated in paragraphs 48 to 55, will be applied when assessing the food business at the new address for approval.